mitranim/posterus/readme.md

 Lightweight: ≈ 6 KiB minified, dependency-free.
 Solid performance.
 Much more efficient than "native" promises.

-Includes optional support for coroutines/fibers, at ≈ 800 bytes minified.
+Includes optional support for coroutines/fibers, ≈ 0.8 KiB minified.
 It's a future-based replacement for async/await, with implicit ownership and cancelation of in-progress work.
 Compatible with promises.
 See [`fiber`](#fiber).

 Interoperable with promises.
 You can [coerce](#futurefrompromisepromise) promises to futures.
 More importantly, they [_automatically_ coerce](#futurethenonresolved-onrejected) to promises.
 Library authors can use them for additional power without inconveniencing their users.